 - Revise your mood board that you’ve saved.

 Are you still struggling with some area?
 Then, contact a designer again.
 Quite frankly, I think that you should be working with one the entire time, but I do realize that sometimes it’s impossible to find the right one.
 It is better to do it yourself, then torture yourself with someone who is inflicting pain because it’s not a good fit. (read here to find out what can happen if it’s not a good fit)

 How are you doing?
 Are you THRILLED with everything you’ve selected?
-I days past I would hold all of my client’s samples up and stare at them for days.
+In days past, I would hold all of my client’s samples up and stare at them for days.
 If something doesn’t feel quite right, it usually isn’t.

 Ahh… that’s better.
 Now you’re coming into the home stretch.
 However, the home stretch could last for weeks, if not months (and months)

 Decorating Step #11

 - Start with the items that have the longest lead times such as custom pieces or any out of stock items.
 Please be careful with the latter.
 Try to find out WHEN the item(s) is expected to be back in stock.
 If they have no idea, I recommend reselecting; unless you’re the gambling type or MUST have that piece.
 Still, it’s risky.

 Be relentlessly OCD.
 Pretend that the person on the other end of the order line just arrived from a planet in a distant galaxy.
 Never assume anything.